 It may seem desirable but too expensive to protect against cyber-threats, but some form of protection is essential; and where education in avoidance can be included in a package of measures, the greatest asset rather than liability can become employees.
 The cyber-criminal could be spending nearly a year creating their attack; identifying vulnerabilities, covering their future tracks and picking the perfect time when an organisation is distracted.
 But has that organisation spent the same year preparing and protecting, and most importantly has that organisation got the resilience to spend a year recovering?

-Cyber and technology threats can contribute directly to the volatility, uncertainty, complexity and ambiguity that organisations experience.
+Cyber and tech risk can contribute directly to the volatility, uncertainty, complexity and ambiguity that organisations experience.
 The recent experiences of medical and other state organisations around the world hit with the ransomware attack that so seriously impacted the NHS, were of added complexity to their ongoing operations as they lost trust in systems; which was compounded by the uncertainty over how long the attack would impact them for, and to what extent.
 But what of the seed that has been planted in those systems for the next attack, or the vulnerability identified that will make things that bit easier or damaging next time.
 As always the attacked have to lucky every time, the attacker potentially just once.

-In response to the feedback of our client base and the impact of the increasing complexity that faces international businesses and other organisations, we have created Chelsea Group Security and Crisis Management.
+In response to the feedback of our client base and the impact of the increasing complexity of tech risk that faces international businesses and other organisations, we have created Chelsea Group Security and Crisis Management.
 This brings together the long-standing capabilities of Hart Security Limited, specialist in the delivery of innovative, integrated security solutions in complex areas and Security Exchange, specialist in the prevention, management and recovery from critical security incidents worldwide.